Who Are My Clients? (an overview)

 Because "my brain," I am going to start here, with a random list of the people my training (and personal experience, in many cases) has equipped me to serve.
 It's really kind of cool, because I might think that I am attending a class for one specific condition, and realize halfway through that the material applies not just to that specific population/condition, but to a whole bunch of others as well.
 These overlaps broaden my horizons much more than I expect at the outset!

 This list is no particular order (other than how they hit my brain), nor is it anywhere near all-inclusive.

 Over time, I shall expound on these in individual blog posts. so come back often and look for the new links!

-If you are here on my website, reading my blog, and you do not "see yourself" here, please feel free to reach out to me through my contact page.
+If you are here on my website, reading my blog, and you do not "see yourself" here, please feel free to reach out to me through my contact page, or schedule a consultation.
 Your inquiry could lead me to new heights I never thought I'd (try to) scale before!
 Or, you might be asking about something I am already qualified to do, but not yet gotten around to blogging about!

 - Burn injury

 - Autoimmune disease (have you heard of The Spoon Theory?)

 - Touch-averse (but who know they need or want bodywork anyway)

 - Eating disorders

 - Sexual assault survivors